AndrewJBateman/angular-material-api/README.md

 * to generate a component with module and routing: `ng g m my-page --routing=true` && `ng g c my-page -m=my-page`
 * The Home page displays list of crypto news.
 The `cryptos.service.ts` files uses the rxjs operator take(1) which just takes the first value and completes.
 No further logic is involved.
 If there is no data then take(1) simply returns nothing.
-* The Crypto page displays the crypto news item the user has clicked on.
-The `crypto.service.ts` file uses the rxjs operator first() which emits just the first item that meets some condition.
-The first() operator takes an optional predicate function and emits an error notification when no value is matched when the source completed.
+* The News Detail page displays the crypto news item the user has clicked on.

 ## :camera: Screenshots